 }

-Greer et al., Looking and Listening Inside and Outside: Multimodal Artificial Intelligence Systems for Driver Safety Assessment and Intelligent Vehicle Decision-Making, arXiv:2602.07668, 2026. https://arxiv.org/abs/2602.07668
+Greer et al., Looking and Listening Inside and Outside: Multimodal Artificial Intelligence Systems for Driver Safety Assessment and Intelligent Vehicle Decision-Making, to appear in Enhanced Safety of Vehicles Conference 2026. arXiv:2602.07668, 2026. https://arxiv.org/abs/2602.07668

 BibTeX